MalloZup/ceph-open-terrarium/README.md

 There are Linux Entreprise System however this images are not open to community.

 # Contributing:

 Take a look on [contributing](CONTRIBUTING.md)

+# Roadmap:

+Have a look on the roadmap board under github Projects.

 # Authors:

 - [Dario Maiocchi](https://github.com/MalloZup)

-See also the list of [contributors](https://github.com/MalloZup/ceph-open-terrarium/graphs/contributors) who participated in this project.
+A big  thank you to all  [contributors](https://github.com/MalloZup/ceph-open-terrarium/graphs/contributors) who participated in this project.

 [coc-badge]: https://img.shields.io/badge/code%20of-conduct-ff69b4.svg?style=for-the-badge